noaaj/Web-Developer-Test/README.md

 This was a small test for a specific interview.
-Made by Angel Noa
+Made by Angel Noa.